Genital herpes

 Genital herpes is a sexually transmitted infection (STI) passed on through vaginal, anal and oral sex.
 Treatment from a sexual health clinic can help.
 Symptoms clear up on their own but can come back.

-Non-urgent advice: Go to a sexual health clinic as soon as possible if you have:
+Non-urgent advice: Go to a sexual health clinic as soon as possible if:

 Go even if you have not had sex for a long time, as blisters can take months or years to appear.